Scaling Vision Transformers for Functional MRI with Flat Maps: Additional methods

 \subsection{Flat map construction}

 We use the precomputed \texttt{fsaverage} flat map distributed with pycortex \cite{Gao2015}, which we resample onto the \texttt{32k\_fs\_LR} template mesh using the connectome workbench \cite{Marcus2013,Glasser2013}.
-We exclude vertices with a non-zero $z$ component in flat map coordinates, and intersect with the Schaefer-1000 parcellation mask \cite{Schaefer2018} to yield a valid flat map mask of containing 58212 vertices across both cortical hemispheres.
+We exclude invalid medial wall vertices (which have a non-zero $z$ component in flat map coordinates), and intersect with the Schaefer parcellation mask \cite{Schaefer2018} to yield a valid flat map mask containing 58212 vertices across both cortical hemispheres.
 We fit a regular grid of size height $\times$ width $= 224 \times 560$ to the array of $(x, y)$ points contained in the mask.
 The grid has a pixel resolution of 1.2mm in flat map coordinates, which equals the mean nearest neighbor distance.
-To project surface-mapped fMRI data onto the flat map grid, we extract the array of values corresponding to our flat map vertex mask and then resample using linear interpolation (\texttt{scipy.interpolate.LinearNDInterpolator}) \cite{Virtanen2020}.
-After resampling, there are 77763 pixels contained in the flat map mask.
-The correspondence between surface and flat map space is illustrated in Figure~\ref{fig:yeo_flat} using the Yeo resting-state networks overlaid on the Schaefer 400 parcellation \cite{Yeo2011,Schaefer2018}.
+To project surface-mapped fMRI data onto the flat map grid, we extract the array of values corresponding to our flat map vertex mask and then resample using linear interpolation \cite{Virtanen2020}.
+After resampling, there are 77763 pixels contained in the flat map mask. \cref{fig:yeo_flat} shows the correspondence between surface and flat map space using the Yeo resting-state networks overlaid on the Schaefer 400 parcellation \cite{Yeo2011}.